iv-org/documentation/docs/create-new-invidious-release.md

 ??? warning Amending your release commit

+    In the PR-based workflow, the tag is created after the PR is merged.
-    If for some reason you need to amend your release commit (e.g you made a typo in the changelog), **make sure to retag afterwards!**
+    If you amend the release commit while the PR is still open (e.g you made a typo in the changelog), you usually do not need to retag, because the tag does not exist yet.

     Amending a commit will change its hash, but the tag will remain attached to the previous (now dangling) commit.